 If the program proposal is not recommended for approval by the MSDE cluster team, the CTE Local Director may elect to present the program proposal to the CTE Program Review Panel or withdraw it until it is in approvable form.
 If presenting the proposal, the local CTE team, led by the CTE Local Director, will have up to 30 minutes to discuss their proposal (in person or via conference call).
-If two or more CTE Local Directors work together to develop a program, they can present as a team.
-The CTE Local Director assembles the local team that presents to the panel.
+If two or more CTE Local Director assembles the local team that presents to the panel.
 In addition to answering the questions posed by the panel, the presentation will provide a brief overview of the program, a description of the intended outcomes, and identification of the articulation and/or certification options available to students.
 The Panel will recommend actions (approval, modifications or disapproval) to the Assistant State Superintendent of the Division of Career and College Readiness.